“Lenovo’s Phab 2 Pro delivers Google Tango, but it’s a buggy, bulky experience.”

 The few additions Lenovo has made make the Phab 2 Pro’s gigantic screen a little easier to manage.
 There is a “tilt to wake,” which reveals notifications when you pick the phone up from resting position.
 Another setting swaps the location of the PIN-input pad and phone dialer to the left or right side of the screen, saving the annoyance of having to stretch your thumb.

 That’s not to suggest say Phab 2 Pro’s infallible.
 Lenovo’s preloaded Accuweather, McAfee Security, Netflix, Shareit, and Syncit, among other sponsored bloatware.
 But some of the included utilities are legitimately useful.
 There’s a basic sound recorder.
 There’s a file manager.
 And there’s a management tool for backing information up to the cloud.

 The Phab 2 Pro is available from Lenovo’s website and select Lowe’s stores nationwide.
 It’s covered by Lenovo’s standard one-year limited warranty, which protects against any damage that occurs as a result of a manufacturing defect.

 The Phab 2 Pro was bursting with potential.
 It’s a cost-effective home designer.
 It delivers a level of video game realism previously inconceivable.
 And perhaps most important of all, it (just about) fits in the palm of your hand.
 Google’s inside-out solution for augmented reality is just as technically impressive as it is magical.
 But the Phab 2 Pro isn’t the perfect Tango device we all hoped to get.
-Technical issues trip up Tango’s distance and motion tracking; it’s an impractical $500 brick of a smartphone; its display falls short of the lofty benchmark set by its competitors; its cameras are midrange; and its battery life is average.
+Technical issues trip up Tango’s distance and motion tracking; it’s an impractical $500 brick of a

 Is there a better alternative?